liserman/handcodeR/README.md

 displays your previous coding, if you go to new lines of your data, the default values for your variables always are ““.
-If the last row of your data is reached, `next` automatically leads to the saving of the data and exit from the shiny app.
+If the last row of your data is reached, `next` automatically leads to the saving of the data and exit from the Shiny-App.

 #### Beyond the basics